PrefectHQ/prefect-gcp/docs/index.md

 cloud_storage_flow()
 ```

+!!! info "Upload and download directories"

+    `GcsBucket` supports uploading and downloading entire directories.
+To view examples, check out the [Examples Catalog](examples_catalog/#cloud-storage-module)!

 ### Using Prefect with Google Secret Manager

+Do you already have secrets available on Google Secret Manager?
+There's no need to migrate them!

 `prefect_gcp` allows you to read and write secrets with Google Secret Manager within your Prefect flows.

-Be sure to [install] `prefect-gcp` (#installation) with the Secret Manager extra!
+Be sure to [install](#installation) `prefect-gcp` with the Secret Manager extra!

 The provided code snippet shows how you can use `prefect_gcp` to write a secret to the Secret Manager, read the secret data, delete the secret, and finally return the secret data.